nijk/zone-movie-challenge/README.md

 ### Notes

+I've manually added `displayName` to the StyledComponents that are relevant to unit tests.
+It avoids ejecting the Create React App config and using `babel-plugin-styled-components`, which in a real world scenario would be a better choice.

 #### Assumptions
 I've made some assumptions about what is required for this challenge but in real project I would discuss these things with other team members to get the requirements 100% correct.